Tuesday's gossip column

 France striker Kylian Mbappe, 23, has agreed to join Real Madrid on a free transfer when his Paris St-Germain contract expires in the summer.
 (Bild - in German)

+Lyon tried to re-sign Arsenal's France striker Alexandre Lacazette, 30, during the transfer window and will now look to do a deal this summer.
+(L'Equipe - in French)

-Newcastle United target Sven Botman says the club is taking on a "nice" project and while the 22-year-old Dutch defender says he is "fine" at Lille, he expects to leave during the summer.
-(Ziggo Sport - via Newcastle Chronicle)
+Newcastle target and Dutch defender Sven Botman, 22, says that he is "fine" at Lille but expects to leave during the summer.
+(Ziggo Sport via Newcastle Chronicle)

-Welsh midfielder Aaron Ramsey, 31, was offered to Brentford, West Ham, Aston Villa, Crystal Palace, Wolves and Arsenal before joining Rangers from Juventus.
-(JOE)
+Wales midfielder Aaron Ramsey, 31, was offered to Brentford, West Ham, Aston Villa, Crystal Palace, Wolves and Arsenal before joining Rangers from Juventus.
+(Joe)

 Aston Villa considered making a £50m move for Brighton and Mali midfielder Yves Bissouma, 25, during the transfer window.
-(Mail, via Birmingham Mail)
+(Mail via Birmingham Mail)

-Villa also turned down three bids for Brazil midfielder Douglas Luiz in January, including one on Monday, as they hope to tie the 23-year-old down to a new long-term contract.
+Aston Villa turned down three bids for 23-year-old Brazil midfielder Douglas Luiz in January, including one on transfer deadline day, as they hope to tie him down to a new long-term contract.
 (Athletic)

 Everton moved to sign their former player, Senegal midfielder Idrissa Gueye, 32, from Paris St-Germain late in the transfer window.
-(Athletic - via Express)
+(Athletic, via Express)

 Barcelona explored the possibility of sending France forward Ousmane Dembele, 24, on loan to Arsenal as part of the deal to bring 32-year-old Gabon striker Pierre-Emerick Aubameyang to the Nou Camp.
 (Independent)

+Manchester United's England midfielder Jesse Lingard, 29, was told he could leave on Monday, but was blocked from a loan move.
+(Manchester Evening News)

+Manchester United blocked a loan move from Watford for 24-year-old England goalkeeper Dean Henderson.
+(Manchester Evening News)

 Chelsea had two transfer window bids rejected for 18-year-old Charlton forward Mason Burstow.
-(Talksport - via Sun)
+(Talksport, via Sun)

+Leeds turned down the chance to sign England midfielder Harry Winks, 25, on loan from Tottenham, and Manchester United's Netherlands international Donny van de Beek, 24, who joined Everton.
+(Yorkshire Post)

+AC Milan have emerged as rivals to Leeds with their interest in 21-year-old United States midfielder Brenden Aaronson, who has remained at Red Bull Salzburg.
+(Calciomercato - in Italian)

 Real Madrid manager Carlo Ancelotti has been told he must re-sit a Uefa coaching exam after his certification expired.
-(Corriere dello Sport - via Talksport)
+(Corriere dello Sport, via Talksport)

-Newcastle tried to sign 32-year-old Brazil defender Felipe from Atletico Madrid on transfer deadline day.
+Newcastle tried to sign 32-year-old Brazil defender Felipe from Atletico Madrid on deadline day.
 (Cadena Cope - in Spanish)

-New manager Frank Lampard will have a galvanising impact at Everton, says former Premier League striker Gabriel Agbonlahor.
+New Everton manager Frank Lampard will have a galvanising impact at Goodison Park, says former Premier League striker Gabriel Agbonlahor.
 (Talksport)

-Everton loan signing Donny van de Beek, 24, says he believes he can learn a lot from Lampard and said the former Chelsea manager's appointment was key in his decision to move to Goodison Park from Manchester United.
+Everton loan signing Donny van de Beek, 24, says he believes he can learn a lot from new boss Frank Lampard and said the former Chelsea manager's appointment was key in his decision to join from Manchester United.
 (Evening Standard)

-Leicester City's 23-year-old full-back James Justin has held positive talks over a new contract at the club.
+Leicester's 23-year-old defender James Justin has held positive talks over a new contract.
 (Leicester Mercury)

+Leicester made loan enquiries for Chelsea's French defender Malang Sarr, 23, and Liverpool's English centre-back Nat Phillips, 24, that came to nothing.
+(Leicester Mercury)

 Former West Ham striker Dean Ashton has questioned the club's ambition after they missed out on January targets.
 (Talksport)

-Non-league winger Ollie Tanner will remain at Lewes as the 19-year-old could not agree personal terms with Tottenham.
+Winger Ollie Tanner, 19, will remain at non-league Lewes as he could not agree personal terms with Tottenham.
 (Mail)

 - No Passion, No Point: Adam Peaty reveals what he's had to sacrifice in pursuit of Olympic gold